Los Pinetos Peak

 View directly looking at launch site

 Unfortunately there is no public access to the launch site as there is a closed gate with a private property sign posted.
 For history’s sake, I’d like to see educational tours of the underground magazine storage area of the launch site.
-However, I came across a tragic crime that occured here in 1981, so I’d imagine this place also holds terrible recollections.
+However, I came across a tragic crime that occurred here in 1981, so I’d imagine this place also holds terrible recollections.

 As you make your way to the radar site, drive cautiously through Camp #9 as there is an actively used helipad on the premises.
 The buildings of Camp #9 you see here were the original Nike administrative spaces and barracks.
-They’ve been converted into office space and housing equipment for the LA County Fire Department.
+They’ve been converted into office space and housing equipment for the LA County Fire Department

 Camp #9 from radar site